edgedb/edgedb/docs/reference/edgeql/shapes.rst

 shape from appearing in the output altogether.

 In order for the shape to be preserved, the original expression type must be preserved.
-This means that :eql:op:`UNION` can alter the shape, because the result of a :eql:op:`UNION` is a :eql:op:`union type
+This means that :eql:op:`union` can alter the shape, because the result of a :eql:op:`union` is a :eql:op:`union type
-<TYPEOR>`.
+<typeor>`.
 So you can still refer to the common properties, but not to
 the properties that appeared in the shape.

-As mentioned above, since :eql:op:`UNION` potentially alters the expression shape it never preserves output shape, even when the underlying type wasn't altered:
+As mentioned above, since :eql:op:`union` potentially alters the expression shape it never preserves output shape, even when the underlying type wasn't altered:

 .. code-block:: edgeql-repl

-    db> SELECT User{name} UNION User{name};
+    db> select User{name} union User{name};
     {
       default::User {id: 7769045a-27bf-11ec-94ea-3f6c0ae59eb3},
       default::User {id: 7b42ed20-27bf-11ec-94ea-7700ec77834e},